 A leaf-tailed gecko terrarium can be made of either a glass or screen, depending on the ambient humidity where you live.
 Both have their own pros and cons, but both are excellent options.
 (An exception to this is U. phantasticus, which is particularly susceptible to dehydration, and should never be kept in a screen enclosure.)

-Glass enclosures are recommended for keepers in dry climates (less than 60% ambient humidity) — for example, the ambient humidity where I live is between 20-30% on average, so I used glass.
+Glass enclosures are recommended for keepers in dry climates (less than 60% ambient humidity) — for example, the ambient humidity where I live is often between 20-30%, so I use glass.
 Glass is easy to clean, and water droplets form on the walls where Uroplatus can drink them.
 However, glass can collect ugly mineral deposits over time from misting.
-These deposits will have to be periodically removed with vinegar or lemon juice.
+These deposits will have to be periodically removed with straight lemon juice or a razor blade.

-Screen enclosures are recommended for keepers in humid climates (more than 60% ambient humidity).
+Screen enclosures can work for keepers in humid climates (more than 60% ambient humidity).
 These are inexpensive and lightweight compared to their glass counterparts, but harder to clean.
 Water doesn’t cling to the walls well, but feeder insects can climb the walls, increasing usable hunting space for the gecko.
+On the downside, leaf-tailed geckos are unable to use their sticky feet on the walls of screen enclosures, so the amount of usable vertical space is reduced.

 Different Sizes for Different Species

-A leaf-tailed gecko terrarium can measure from 12”x12”x18” to 24”x24”x48”, depending on the species and how many geckos you intend to house.
+A leaf-tailed gecko terrarium can measure from 12”x12”x18” to 24”x24”x48”, depending on the species you plan to house.
 Hatchlings and juveniles can typically be kept in small Faunariums or very small terrariums like the Exo Terra Nano until they are large enough to move about confidently in their habitat.

 12x12x18 (30x30x45 cm) recommended for: